 What does breakfast look like in the places Kiva works?
 Our new series all about food around the world will bring you everything from bowls of porridge to plates of pastry in some of the different countries Kiva borrowers call home.

-As we pass the mark of the mid-internship point, we sat down with a few of them to hear about their work and how their time at Kiva has impacted them thus far.
+Kiva loves to celebrate its interns and the meaningful work that they accomplish every day.
+Halfway through the internship cycle, we sat down with a few of them to hear about their work and how their time at Kiva has impacted them.